 Is Kanye West stronger, better, faster, stronger than TIDAL?

 Things aren’t looking up for music’s latest attempt at innovation.
 TIDAL dropped out of the top 750 in the iTunes app store, former CEO of TIDAL, Andy Chen, left the company and replaced by Peter Tonstad who has “a better understanding of the industry and a clear vision for how the company is looking to change the status quo,” they forced out 25 employees and now seemingly lost support from Kanye West.

-I heard a comment -- a joke -- about the Tidal press conference being an Illuminati moment.
+I heard a comment — a joke — about the Tidal press conference being an Illuminati moment.
 If there was actually an Illuminati, it would be more like the energy companies.
 Not celebrities that gave their life to music and who are pinpointed as decoys for people who really run the world.
 I’m tired of people pinpointing musicians as the Illuminati.
 That’s ridiculous.
 We don’t run anything; we’re celebrities.
-We’re the face of brands.Perhaps he's tired of being simply a face to Jay Z's brand.
+We’re the face of brands.

 Perhaps he’s tired of being simply a face to Jay Z’s brand.